Anti-Racism, Diversity and Acceptance

 In 2016, 12.8% of the 367 births in Southington were to foreign-born mothers (State of CT Public Health Data, 2016 Annual Registration Report, Table 4)

-The percentage of Southington students enrolled in the free and reduced price meal program was 8.1% in the 2007-2008 school year, it is now triple that at 24% and rising (see Chart 1 from Edsight).
+The percentage of Southington students enrolled in the free and reduced price meal program was 8.1% in the 2007-2008 school year, by 2019 it was triple that at 24% (see Chart 1 from Edsight).

 Chart 1: Free-and-reduced lunch eligibility in Southington vs. Connecticut